 The Mandalorian season two began on Friday 30th October with a bumper 52-minute instalment, and weekly episodes (usually around 40 minutes) will be released on every Friday thereafter.

-As for what to expect from the new episodes, it’s worth checking out the first-look season two trailer below:
+If you’re still to watch any of the new series and want to know what to expect from the new episodes, it’s worth checking out the first-look season two trailer below: